mflage/weewx-Weather34/README.md

 Gary Portellas for a helpful suggestion to further simplify the installation process.

+Drealine for his recent work on extending the French translations.

 All those unamed people who have helped me with testing updates.

 The creators of WeeWX without which there would be no point.